torproject/torspec/proposals/328-relay-overload-report.md

 and write, in the past 24 hours starting at the provided timestamp rounded down to the hour.

+The format of this overload line added in the extra-info document is as
+follows:

 ```
 "overload-ratelimits" SP version SP YYYY-MM-DD SP HH:MM:SS
                       SP rate-limit SP burst-limit